h0lylag/EVE-Preview-Manager/README.md

 ## Status

 This project is under active development and should be working.
-Keep in mind it's primarily designed around my own workflow and environment on NixOS.
-I built this for myself first and foremost.
-I will try to provide binaries for people to run but I don't have extensive testing infrastructure in place to test all edge cases.
-You can always try building it from source if you have issues.
+It's primarily designed around my own workflow and environment on NixOS.
+While pre-built binaries are provided, if you encounter issues, building from source is always an option.

 ## Features